shaharyarrahmad/shops/clients/README.md

 # Pinelab Storefronts

-Each subfolder of `clients` hold the storefront of one of Pinelab's clients.
+Each subfolder of `clients` holds the storefront of one of Pinelab's clients.

 ## Prerequisites